BeppeC/pyDichroX/README.md

 - If configuration file is setted in order to accept scans from a reference sample, repeat the same passages before for reference scans

-- Energies
-A graph with analyzed data is shown togheter with the position of edge energy present in the edge-file and the edge energy found from experimental data.
+- Energies - Only for energy scans (XMCD, XNXD, XNCD, XNLD) A graph with analyzed data is shown togheter with the position of edge energy present in the edge-file and the edge energy found from experimental data.
 The average of the XAS spectra is also shown with a linear baseline based on pre and post-edge energies.
 Final data will be normalized based edge jump computed using both the pre-edge energy setted and linear baseline.
 Another pop-up window allows to change edge, pre-edge and post-edge energies.

 - Save data